You can make a difference by knowing how to C.A.R.E. Use the following steps and reach out to someone who may be at risk.

 Refer to Resources

-- Support the person by helping them connect to a resource (e.g. calling the Counseling Center together or walking with them to the Counseling Center)
+- Support the person by helping them connect to a resource (e.g. calling Counseling and Psychological Services together or walking with them to the center)

 - If the person resists help: